Bankruptcy is your legal right to relief from unaffordable debt.

 After that, in a Chapter 7, your discharge would be issued about 60 days later.
 Otherwise, In a Chapter 13, your payment plan will begin.

 While bankruptcy can be a great option in the right circumstances, it may not necessarily be the best option for you.
-In order to review your options and develop a clear strategy moving forward, please contact Brine Consumer Law today for a free consultation.
+In order to review your options and develop a clear strategy moving forward, please contact Brine Consumer Law today for a free strategy session.